CloudCIX/cloudimage-builder/README.md

 Now you can build your images:

 ```
-sudo make focal-server-cloudimg-amd64-cloudcix.img
+sudo -E make focal-server-cloudimg-amd64-cloudcix.img
-sudo make jammy-server-cloudimg-amd64-cloudcix.img
+sudo -E make jammy-server-cloudimg-amd64-cloudcix.img
-sudo make noble-server-cloudimg-amd64-cloudcix.img
+sudo -E make noble-server-cloudimg-amd64-cloudcix.img
 ```

+The -E option is needed because the Makefile uses the `$HOME` environment variable to access SSH public keys and cloud-init packages.
+If you like you, can run also run `make` as root straight away.

+If you do not need/want either `authorized_keys` or a cloud-init package in the image, modify the Makefile accordingly.
 If you want to force a build because make doesn't detect changes you made, you can use the `clean` target:

 ```
 sudo make clean noble-server-cloudimg-amd64-cloudcix.img
 ```

-# Adding files to images
+# Adding Files to Images

 Just put them in the overlay directories and run `make` for the image you want to build.

+# Running Code in Images

+There is a mechanism for running a chrooted script inside the modified image.
+For each of the 3 supported Ubuntu versions (Focal, Jammy, Noble) the corresponding script from `setup-scripts/` is run.
+The example scripts only install the modified cloud-init package from the overlay directory.
+Depending on what you need, you may have to modify these scripts and/or the Makefile driving them.